EM4Volts/NAWA/README.md

 **HOW TO USE NAWM:**

-Select the weapon u want to edit the Name, Stats and more in the list on the top right
+Select the weapon you want to edit the Name, Stats and more in the list on the top right

 Edit stuff and press the "Save config" button.